OldHank/OldHank/README.md

 - 👋 Hi, I’m @OldHank
-- 👀 I’m interested in mastering the profession of a programmer/
+- 👀 I’m interested in mastering the profession of a programmer.
-- 🌱 I’m currently learning on my own
+- 🌱 I’m currently learning on my own.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...